fuhrmanator/cleanblog/_posts/2019-07-29-AnalyzingJavaWithMoose.md

     'https://github.com/moosetechnology/VerveineJ'.
 ```

-> This will take some time, because of the parser is bigger.
+> This will take some time, because the parser is bigger than the small source code project we cloned first.
 In Windows, you'll see the `cmd.exe` window stay up until the command is completed - it's normal.

 As before, the clone will be in your Pharo working directory, with a relative path of `tmp/MooseEasyRepos/moosetechnology__VerveineJ`.

-> Note there is no need to compile VerveineJ, since its repository normally has the binary jar files.
+> Note there is no need to compile VerveineJ, since its repository normally has the binary jar files (also a reason why it takes longer to clone).

 Once you have VerveineJ, there are two ways to create the FAMIX model from the Java source code:

 1. Start the `FamixMaker` tool in the menu **Moose > Moose Tools > Famix Maker** (or you can execute `MooseEasyFamixMakerPresenter open` in a Moose Playground).
 You supply the paths to the source code, the VerveineJ parser script `verveinej.sh` and the destination MSE (FAMIX) file.
 With the relative paths of the examples above, the Java source to parse is at `tmp/MooseEasyRepos/bethrobson__Head-First-Design-Patterns`, the VerveineJ parser is at `tmp/MooseEasyRepos/moosetechnology__VerveineJ/verveinej.sh` and we choose the name `HFDP.mse` to be the MSE file to be stored in `tmp`:

    [![Famix Maker Dialog]({{site.baseurl}}/img/posts/FamixMakerDialog.png){:class="img-responsive"}]({{site.baseurl}}/img/posts/FamixMakerDialog.png)

+Click **Generate MSE File** when all the fields are correct.
+As before, in Windows you will see the `cmd.exe` window and even the execution of a shell script.

-2. Alternatively, use a programmatic interface.
-Using the variables defined above, invoke it like this:
+1. Alternatively, use a programmatic interface.
+In the same Moose Playground where we cloned the source and VerveineJ parser above, invoke it like this:
    ```smalltalk
 wizard := MooseEasyFamixMaker
 		generateMSETo: 'tmp/HFDP.mse' asFileReference